 The number of doctoral degrees completed at universities per 100 full-time equivalent academic staff member.

 How We Are Going

-The number of doctoral degree completions increased from 456 in 2000 to 1099 in 2011.
-The five most common broad areas of study for doctoral degrees completed in 2011 were: Society and culture with 276 doctoral degree completions in this field (25%), Natural and physical sciences (24%), Health (15%), Engineering and Related Technologies (11%), Management and Commerce (9%).
+The number of doctoral-degree completions increased from 650 in 2007 to 1,495 in 2017.
+The five most common broad areas of study for doctoral degrees completed in 2017 were:

-- Ministry of Education (2012).
-New Zealand's Tertiary Education Sector Profile & Trends 2011: .
-Wellington: Ministry of Education.
+- Ministry of Education (2017).
+Profile & Trends 2016: New Zealand's Tertiary Education Research, Wellington: Ministry of Education.